DaleNesbitt/DemonSlayerDN/README.md

 4. Open a Pull Request to merge the branch into main.
 Add my labels (feature, documentation) and comments as if reviewed by a team of 10.
 5. Test that the code works correctly (even if it’s just a “Hello World” script).
 6. Once approved, merge into main.
-7. Setup an automated process to delete the now unneeded feature branch.
+7. Setup an automated process to delete the now unneeded feature branch